HEALTHCARE COST & UTILIZATION PROJECT

 • What are the State Ambulatory Surgery and Services Databases (SASD)?

 The SASD include encounter-level data for ambulatory surgeries and also may include data on various types of outpatient services such as observation stays, lithotripsy, radiation therapy, imaging, chemotherapy, and labor and delivery.
 The specific types of ambulatory surgery and outpatient services included in each SASD vary by State and data year.
 All SASD include data from hospital-owned ambulatory surgery facilities.
 In addition, some States include data from facilities not owned by a hospital.
 The designation of a facility as hospital-owned is specific to its financial relationship with a hospital that provides inpatient care and is not related to its physical location.
 Hospital-owned ambulatory surgery and other outpatient care facilities may be contained within the hospital, physically attached to the hospital, or located in a different geographic area.
+The SASD contain a core set of clinical and nonclinical information on all patients, regardless of expected payer.

 Additional information on the SASD, including a description of data elements with participation by State and year and summary statistics for select States, can be found on the SASD Database Documentation page.
 Select SASD can be purchased through the HCUP Central Distributor.